Last reviewed · 8 May 2026 · Independent UK SRS Reference

 January 2026: FCA CP26/5 Consultation Launch

-Consultation responses closed in April 2026, with final policy statement expected Autumn 2026.
+The consultation closed on 20 March 2026, with the final policy statement expected Autumn 2026.

 November 2025: FRC Issues ISSA (UK) 5000

-The FRC issued International Standard on Sustainability Assurance (UK) 5000, effective for assurance engagements on sustainability information reported for periods beginning on or after 15 December 2026.
+The FRC issued International Standard on Sustainability Assurance (UK) 5000 on 12 November 2025, effective for assurance engagements on sustainability information reported for periods beginning on or after 15 December 2026, with early application permitted.

 Forthcoming Developments to Watch